praveek/launch.en/help/extension-reference/web/core-extension/overview.md

 1. Type the custom code.
 1. Click **[!UICONTROL Save]**.

-A variable named `event` will automatically be available that you may reference from within your custom code.
+A variable named `event` will automatically be available, which you can reference from within your custom code.
 The `event` object will contain useful information about the event that triggered the rule.
 The easiest way to determine what event data is available is to log `event` to the console from within your custom code:

 ```javascipt
 console.log(event);